GoogleContainerTools/kpt-functions-catalog/functions/go/render-helm-chart/README.md

 ## Usage

-This function can be used with any KRM function orchestrators such as kpt or kustomize to inflate a specified helm chart.
+This function can be used with any KRM function orchestrators such as kpt or kustomize to render a specified helm chart.

 In kpt, the function can only be run imperatively.
-The function either needs network access to inflate a remote chart or needs a local file to be mounted into the container to inflate a local chart.
+The function either needs network access to render a remote chart or needs a local file to be mounted into the container to render a local chart.
 As a result, to run the function with `kpt fn eval`, the flag `--network` must be used for remote charts, and the flag `--mount` must be used for local charts.
 See the examples for inflating [local] and [remote] charts.